AxisCommunications/docker-acap/README.md

 - Only uid and gid are properly mapped between device and containers, not the other groups that the user is a member of.
 This means that resources on the device, even if they are volume or device mounted can be inaccessible inside the container.
-This can also affect usage of unsupported dbus methods from the container.
+This can also affect usage of unsupported D-Bus methods from the container.
 See [Using host user secondary groups in container](#using-host-user-secondary-groups-in-container) for how to handle this.
 - iptables use is disabled.